b3ngmann/microblog/README.md

 microblog
 =========

-django implementation of a microblog
+django implementation of a simple microblog